jpanneton/gifsmos-v/README.md

 and is encoded using the PNG codec.
 This feature is useful if you want to embed the animation in a video (e.g. for YouTube) using a video editing software.
 Unlike the original GIFsmos, background transparency is preserved.
 Note that a single frame will be exported in PNG (image format).
+Also, processing time may be quite long (using [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) in single-threaded mode for browser compatibility).

 ## Developer quick-start